Little Navmap Logo

 Allows to switch the style of the graphical user interface on the fly.
 A restart is not needed.

-The available styles depend on the operating system except for Fusion and Night which are always available.
+The available styles depend on the operating system except for

-9.11.4.
-Open Window Layout
+9.12.4.
+Open Window Layout

 Opens a LNMLAYOUT file and applies the changes like visibility, position and floating status directly to the dock windows.
 Size and position of the main window is also restored.

-Full screen and normal layouts are both loaded from this file.
+Fullscreen and normal layouts are both loaded from this file.

 See Window Layout for more information.

-9.11.5.
-Save Window Layout as
+9.12.5.
+Save Window Layout as

 Saves visibility, position and floating status of all dock windows as well as the size and position of the main window to a LNMLAYOUT file.